infor-cloud/xtendm3/docs/documentation/batch-scheduling.md

 * XTOD: execute today, needs to be paired with XJTM

 #### Next weekday once
-To consider, each of these parameters needs to be pared with a time(XJTM).
+To consider, each of these parameters needs to be paired with a time(XJTM).
 * XNMO: execute next Monday
 * XNTU: execute next Tuesday
 * XNWE: execute next Wednesday